 COVID-19 FAQs related to Performance Accountability

-On May 14, 2020, RSA issued this FAQ document to respond to two questions VR agencies posed related to implementation of the Case Service Report (RSA-911) outlined in RSA-PD-19-03 and the VR program's Statistical Adjustment Model for Measurable Skill Gains (MSG) Rate:
+On May 14, 2020, RSA issued this FAQ document to respond to two questions VR agencies posed related to implementation of the Case Service Report (RSA-911) outlined in RSA-PD-19-03 and the VR program's Statistical Adjustment Model for Measurable Skill Gains Rate.

-On March 26, 2020, RSA issued this FAQ document to respond to two questions VR agencies posed related to the performance accountability provisions under WIOA:
+On March 26, 2020, RSA issued this FAQ document to respond to two questions VR agencies posed related to the WIOA performance accountability provisions.

 Joint Guidance on Negotiations and Sanctions

 On February 6, 2020, RSA issued TAC 20-02: Negotiations and Sanctions Guidance for WIOA Core Programs.
 The joint policy guidance delineates the process for negotiating levels of performance, as required by section 116(b)(3)(A)(iv) of WIOA.
 The guidance also provides explanation of the two instances in which a state may be sanctioned - for performance failure or for failure to report.
 Section 116 of WIOA, its implementing regulations, and this guidance govern how the Departments will determine when it is necessary to sanction a state, which is statutorily required by WIOA.

 On December 19, 2018, RSA issued TAC 19-01: Guidance for Validating Jointly Required Performance Data Submitted under WIOA.
 This joint policy guidance provides States with a general framework for data validation.
 Specifically, RSA and its Federal partners developed this joint policy guidance pursuant to section 116(d)(5) of WIOA, which requires the establishment of data validation guidelines to ensure the information contained in program reports is valid and reliable.
 States, including the VR programs, must develop data validation procedures consistent with these guidelines.